Lettly/Youtube-Download-Batch/README.md

 **Setting for DownloadCopy.txt:**<br />
-If activated it makes a copy of the downloaded file into the caretella: "Lib/Download" over the destination folder you.<br />
+If activated it makes a copy of the downloaded file into the folder: "Lib/Download".<br />
 Es: Use: "Y" or "y" or "N" or "n"; Do not use: "yes" or "no"<br />

 ![](https://raw.githubusercontent.com/Lettly/Wiki-file/master/youtube-download-batch/Yt-dl.gif)